-How many times have you been to the beach and had to sweep away old plastic bottles and bits of fishing net to make room for your towel, or been swimming in the sea only to have a heart attack as a bag wraps around your ankle?
-It’s a question that’s asked time and time again, “how do we recycle effectively in Hong Kong?”
+How many times have you been to the beach with the kids and had to sweep away old plastic bottles and bits of fishing net to make room for your towel?
+Or been swimming in the sea only to have a panic attack as a bag wraps around your ankle?
+One question that has been asked time and time again is, how do we recycle effectively in Hong Kong?
 The answer?
 Well, it’s not easy, but it is doable.
-According to the BBC, “If Hong Kong continues in this way, we will reach breaking point by 2020,” with all three landfills in the New Territories said to “be full by 2019.“ So, if there is ever a time to act, it’s now!
+According to an article published by the BBC in 2017, if Hong Kong continues in this way, it will reach a breaking point by 2020.
+Well, 2020 is here and landfills are said to have filled up ahead of time.
+So, if there is ever a time to act, it’s now!

-Between oil and microbead spills, Hong Kong has had a rough time recently, and we’re constantly striving to make positive changes, despite the statistics.
-We spoke with founder of Plastic Free HK, Lisa Odell who shares her hassle-free tips for recycling in the city…
+With everything going on in the world right now, we’re constantly striving to make positive changes, despite the statistics.
+So, we spoke with the founder of Plastic-Free HK, Lisa Odell who shares her hassle-free tips for recycling in the city.

 Make Small, Habitual Changes

-“Last year, Green Earth estimated that the amount of plastic bottles dumped in Hong Kong every day, was more than enough to fill an Olympic-sized swimming pool” [Source: SCMP], so what can you do to help reduce this statistic?
-In the Sassy office we’re consciously trying to cut down the amount of plastic we use on a daily basis, and actually have a cupboard for reusable Tupperware and metal cutlery which the team use when they pop down for lunch.
-Suggest that your office follow suit or bring in your own container and ask restaurants to use this rather than its plastic option – we have found that the majority of places happily oblige!
-We’re also constantly sipping out of stainless-steel water bottles and straws, as well as ordering coffees ‘to go’ in thermal tumblers.
+In 2017, Green Earth estimated that the amount of plastic bottles dumped in Hong Kong every day, was more than enough to fill an Olympic-sized swimming pool.
+So what can you do to help reduce this statistic?
+In the Sassy Mama office, we’re consciously trying to cut down the amount of plastic we use on a daily basis, and actually have a cupboard for reusable Tupperware and metal cutlery which the team use when they pop down for lunch.
+Suggest that your office follow suit or bring in your own container and ask restaurants to use this rather than the plastic options – we have found that the majority of places happily oblige!
+We’re also constantly sipping out of stainless-steel water bottles and straws, as well as ordering coffees to-go in an Ecoffee Cup.

-We all know to carry around a reusable bag with us so that we can nip into supermarkets without leaving with a fist full of plastic, but how often do you come home with plastic bags full of lemons or allow the cashier to bag your meat and dairy products as it swipes through the till?
-Buy a produce bag, or start re-using the hundreds you have stashed away!
+Many of us carry around a reusable bag with us so that we can nip into supermarkets without leaving with a fist full of plastic, but how often do you come home with plastic bags full of lemons or allow the cashier to bag your meat and dairy products as it swipes through the till?

-More food for thought: “the average woman throws away 250 to 300 pounds of “pads, plugs (tampons), and applicators” in her lifetime” [source: Flow: The Cultural History of Menstruation].
+More food for thought: The average woman throws away 250 to 300 pounds of sanitary pads, plugs (tampons), and applicators in her lifetime (source: Flow: The Cultural History of Menstruation).
 Consider using a menstrual cup or purchasing OB Tampons which are applicator free and are available in both Watsons and Mannings.
-Make small changes to your beauty regime like optioning for ‘nude’, plastic-free products such as shampoo and conditioner bars, silk dental floss and use a flannel to remove makeup rather than buying makeup wipes.
-Most importantly, ensure that your facial products don’t contain microbeads!
+Make small changes to your beauty regime like opting for “nude”, plastic-free products such as shampoo and conditioner bars or use a flannel to remove makeup rather than buying makeup wipes.
+Most importantly, be sure your facial products don’t contain microbeads!